fmezou/lappupdate/docs/background_papers/firefox-background.rst

 <https://wiki.mozilla.org/Main_Page>`_ contains an `overview of the software
 update system <https://wiki.mozilla.org/Software_Update>`_.

-The update system has two components: an *agent* either included in the application core or as a background service named `Mozilla Maintenance Service
+The update system has two components: an *agent* working either in the application core or as a background service named `Mozilla Maintenance Service
 <https://support.mozilla.org/t5/Install-and-Update/What-is-the-Mozilla-
 Maintenance-Service/ta-p/11800>`_, and a *server component* named `Balrog